TheCedarPrince/LinAlgTuts.jl/README.md

 Here is a list of available tutorials based around sections that come from the _Introduction to Linear Algebra_ textbook [1]:

 ## **Section 1: Introduction to Vectors**

+- **Section 1.1: Vectors and Linear Combination** - How linear combination operates.
+How to think geometrically about vectors.
+- **Section 1.2: Lengths and Dot Products** - How to find the dot product of two given vectors.
+Discussion about the special results of a dot product.
+How to find the length of a vector and its characteristics.
+- **Section 1.3: Matrices**

 ## **Section 2: Solving Linear Equations**